 Continental grip has evolved and given rise to semi-western grip.
 If you are a right-handed person, your palm side will rest on bevel 4.
 On the flip side, for left-handed, it will lie on bevel 6.
 It is proved influential for high bounces.
 Novak Djokovic forehand grip is semi-western.

 It is the most popular and modern grip that modern entry-level players prefer.
 To find the eastern grip place your hypothenar eminence is on bevel 3.
-Eastern grip allows the player to close the racket face for heavy topspin.
+An Eastern grip allows the player to close the racket face for heavy topspin.
 Moreover, it is considered the perfect grip for control and power.

 Tennis stars like Serena Williams and Del Potro employed this grip.
 Eastern grip also got popularity and is known as del Potro forehand grip which is the biggest forehand ever.
 Juan Martin Del Potro wins matches due to his powerful forehand.

+You might be wondering which tennis forehand grip is best?
 There is no hard and fast rule to find the best forehand in tennis.
 You can label a grip best for you when it gives comfort to you.
 Furthermore, after hitting several forehands with all the above-mentioned grips you can identify the perfect forehand tennis grip for you.

 In reality, it is an old-age debate.
 But now after carefully analyzing all grips and garnering some shreds of evidence we can say that semi-western grip also known as topspin forehand grip is the best one.

-Roger Federer forehand grip
+Roger Federer Forehand Grip

 The natural-looking Federer forehand grip has a perfect balance between traditional grip and semi-western grip and is considered as one of the deadliest shots.
 And this shot has steered him with a wealth of success.